 I think I will rebrand the MVP as Many Varied Perspectives!

-Let’s explore some of those perspectives.
+Let’s explore some of those perspectives of the minimum viable product.
 Let’s also look back to 2001 to understand who coined the term and why.

 Eric Ries Made Minimum Viable Product a Household Term